Ibrahim was using the computer more often, especially during the evening when people were asleep.

-All it takes is one affair to break years’ worth of trust and it may never be regained.
+All it takes is one affair to break years’ worth of trust, and it may never be regained.

-But once trust has been damaged those two people may never communicate effectively again.
+But once trust has been damaged, those two people may never communicate effectively again.

 Online affairs also cause feelings of anxiety and thoughts like “I am not pretty enough to keep his attention” or “I must not be good enough as a husband.”

 Anger is often an accompaniment to sadness; it is one of the stages of grief.
-The spouse might begin to lash out and say horrible things to the person that cheated on them.
+The spouse might begin to lash out and say horrible things to the person who cheated on them.

 Online Affairs Hurt Children

 Children will be hurt.
-If nothing else stops someone from cheating on their spouse, the fact it will hurt their own children and potentially damage their child’s marriage in the future should cause someone to think twice.
+If nothing else stops someone from cheating on their spouse, the fact that it will hurt their own children and potentially damage their child’s marriage in the future should cause someone to think twice.

-When a marriage is struggling, the children are always hurt no matter how hard we try to protect them.
+When a marriage is struggling, the children are always hurt, no matter how hard we try to protect them.

 Imagine if a little girl knows that her dad keeps betraying mom and mom takes it.
 That is the example of a husband and wife she grows up with.